Week 6 - Cloud and Azure Essentials

 Before you can create a job, you need a Container Apps environment.
 This is a shared hosting layer that manages networking and logging for all your apps and jobs.
 Your teacher has already created a shared environment for the class, so you do not need to create one yourself.

-Before creating a job, confirm that your image from Week 5 is in the registry.
-It does not matter whether you pushed it manually (docker push) or through CI (GitHub Actions).
-Both end up in the same registry:
+Before creating a job, confirm that your image from Azure Container Registry (ACR) (introduced in Azure Container Registry (Week 5)) is in the registry.
+In Week 5 you pushed to a repository named after your GitHub handle (lowercase), not a shared class repo.
+It does not matter whether you pushed manually (docker push) or through CI (GitHub Actions):

 --output table

 You should see the tag you pushed (e.g. 1.0 or a commit SHA).
-Use that tag in the --image flag below.
+Use that repository and tag in the --image flag below.

 Before creating a job, you need the actual values for POSTGRES_URL and AZURE_STORAGE_CONNECTION_STRING.
 Your teacher stores these in Azure Key Vault.
 Ask your teacher for the values, or if you have Key Vault access, retrieve them with the CLI: